GeotrekCE/Geotrek-admin/README.rst

 Installation
 ------------

-Once the OS is installed, copy and extract the source archive.
+Once the OS is installed (basic installation, with OpenSSH server), copy and extract the source archive.

-Follow the installation process :
+Go into the extracted directory, just follow the installation process :

 ::

+	chmod +x install.sh
     ./install.sh

-You will mainly be prompt for editing the base configuration file (``settings.ini``).
+You will mainly be prompt for editing the base configuration file (``settings.ini``), using *Vim* (Finish with 'Esc' then ':wq' to save and quit).

 To make sure the application runs well after a reboot, try now : reboot.
 And access the ``http://yourserver/``.